A Top Prevalent Word List Of Military Vocabulary 2023

 Another way to build your large vocabulary is to study a number of words via flashcards.
 You can easily create your own set of manifold flashcards online via Quizizz.
 Learning new words every day to convert them into your long-term memory.

 3.5.
 Practice using new words in conversation

-Besides, the English words seem various and rich, so you can’t memorize them all for a long time without knowing what they really mean, how to use them in some contexts, and practicing these words in real life.
+Besides, the English words seem varied and rich, so you can’t memorize them all for a long time without knowing what they really mean, how to use them in some contexts, and practicing these words in real life.
 When you come across a new word in your reading, try your best to use the words in conversation.
 Thereby, you can remember the word length, and use it fluently for a particular context.

 To sum up, a list of military vocabulary is proposed in this article.
 Take time to learn these words if you aspire to achieve high scores on your ASVAB exam.